MouadFiali/nutrition-app/README.md

 This approach demonstrates how effective collaboration between human creativity and AI assistance can produce sophisticated applications efficiently.
 The development process focused on creating a tool that genuinely solves user needs while maintaining high standards for code quality and user experience.

-One more note: This README file was also generated using AI in case you are wondering 😄.
+Another note: This README file was also generated using AI in case you are wondering 😄.

+One last note: As the app was developed using AI, it might contain some bugs or issues that weren't tested properly (especially in the comparison or calculation parts).
+Please report any inconsistencies you find.